Madour/CyberSlayer/README.md

 - SFML2.5 installed
 - CMake version >= 3.10
-- A C++17 compiler
+- A C++17 compiler (gcc or msvc, not tested with clang)

-Run the following to clone and build
+Run the following commands to clone and build

 ```bash
 git clone --recurse https://github.com/Madour/CyberSlayer